-Making a comeback into running is exciting.
+Getting back into into running is exciting.
 The thrill of tying up your laces and heading out the door can be quite intoxicating.
 Think of the comeback though as not so much a comeback to how you were five, ten, twenty or more years ago, but more a comeback into enjoying running.

 The best thing to avoid disappointment, is to not to think, "In 6 months time I want to be able to run a 10k at a pace of......".
 Much better to think, "In 6 months time I want to run a 10k".
 Forget the pace.

 Don't rush getting back into running and you'll drastically avoid injury.
 Better to start with a few months of short, easy runs rather than rushing straight in with long and hard runs.
 I am a strong believer in heart rate training as I feel that is a much safer method of training especially if you are making a comeback.